An 11-year-old was caught in the middle of a custody dispute between her mom and her dad. That was in 2000.

 Susan and Natasha had moved in with her new husband and disappeared soon after.

-Police released an age-progressed image and announced a $10,000 reward in the case.
+Last year, police released an age-progressed image and announced a $10,000 reward in the case.
 They hoped the new photos would spark someone’s memory and get answers in the case — especially for Natasha’s father.